-Today I’d like to talk of what is one of the most beautiful and renowned areas of Tuscany: the Chianti.
-The simple term “Chianti” is probably the one that mostly embodies the quintessential image of Tuscany, with all its green, its forests, castles, vineyards, and scenic cypress trees.
+The Chianti region in Tuscany.… one of the most beautiful and renowned areas of Tuscany around the world: The simple term “Chianti” is probably the one that mostly embodies the quintessential image of Tuscany, with all its green, its forests, castles, vineyards, and scenic cypress trees.

 Chianti is the region of wonderful vineyards and charming hill top towns that stretches from Florence to Siena on to Arezzo.